-Table 137: SSP Data Register (SSPDR - address 0xE006 8008) bit description
+Table 150: SSP Data Register (SSPDR - address 0xE006 8008) bit descriı otion 10010 1001 OOI Dutt riegiotoi addiooo OVECCO 0000 20011

-Table 131.
-Our Data Register (Our Dix - address 0x2000 0000) bit description Bit Symbol Description Reset value register whenever the TNF bit in the indicating that the Tx FIFO is not full. previously empty and the SSP contro transmission of the data will begin im data written to this register will be se data has been sent (and received).
-If Write: software can write data to be sent in a future frame to this register whenever the TNF bit in the Status register is 1, indicating that the Tx FIFO is not full.
+Bit Symbol Description Reset value 15:0 DATA Write: software can write data to be sent in a future frame to this register whenever the TNF bit in the Status register is 1, indicating that the Tx FIFO is not full.
 If the Tx FIFO was previously empty and the SSP controller is not busy on the bus, transmission of the data will begin immediately.
 Otherwise the data written to this register will be sent as soon as all previous data has been sent (and received).
 If the data length is less than 16 bits, software must right-justify the data written to this register.
 0x0000 Read: software can read data from this register whenever the RNE bit in the Status register is 1, indicating that the Rx FIFO is not empty.
 When software reads this register, the SSP controller returns data from the least recent frame in the Rx FIFO.
 If the data length is less than 16 bits, the data is right-justified in this field with higher order bits filled with 0s.